danadalis/LEMH-Server/README.md

 ## **LEMH Server on Ubuntu 14.04 Trusty**
-### Nginx, HHVM, MariaDB 10, FastCGI Cache, and CloudFlare SSL
+### Nginx, HHVM, MariaDB 10, FastCGI Cache, and CloudFlare SSL w/Self-Signed Cert

 We're going to walk through a basic LEMH stack install, which will be powering a RamNode VPS for hosting WordPress sites.
 As you might have been hearing as of late, Nginx, HHVM, and MariaDB make WordPress faster than using any combination of Apache, PHP 5.6, or MySQL.
 So we're going to utilize the easiest methods of getting a config like this working.
 In addition we'll also include FastCGI Cache, a rather unique method of file caching which is built right into Nginx.
 By using FastCGI Cache, we're bypassing the more resource intensive solutions based off PHP and WordPress like W3 Total Cache or WP Super Cache.